shruti1210/SnakeGame/Readme.md

   * [x] The project accepts user input and processes the input. --> User can change the input speed: using 0 and 1.
 * [x] Object Oriented Programming
   * [x] The project uses Object Oriented Programming techniques. --> Controller class is located inside Game in order to hide it from main and abstract.
-  * [x] Classes use appropriate access specifiers for class members. --> Snake speed is initialised through ChooseSpeed() method which uses setStartingSpeed() from snake class.
+  * [x] Classes use appropriate access specifiers for class members.
   * [x] Class constructors utilize member initialization lists.
   * [x] Classes abstract implementation details from their interfaces. --> Snake hides to controller its last moved direction.
   * [x] Classes encapsulate behavior. --> Controller only forwards the direction to move, then snake decides if it is allowed or not by checking last direction moved.